dysath/seat-srp/README.md

 composer require denngarr/seat-srp
 ```

+(You can skip this step if you are running 3.x)
 After a successful installation, you can include the actual plugin by editing **config/app.php** and adding the following after:

 ```